Skip to content

 Rules for agent-type tools:

-• When type is agent, the config field contains {"agent_id": "uuid"} identifying the delegate agent.
+• When type is "agent", the config field contains { "agent_id": "<id>" } identifying the delegate agent.

 • Cycle detection is enforced at configuration time (when registering an agent-as-tool, the system checks for cycles in the delegation graph) and at runtime (each delegation carries a chain of agent IDs; invoking an agent already in the chain is denied).